sharkba1t/100-days-of-code/log.md

 **Thoughts:**
 The burnt out is not as bad as yesterday, but it is still here.
 I'm glad I still made decent progress in learning, though.
 On top of learning, I need to work on retraining my knowledge, which means I need to plan a review session in the future.

+### Day 5: January 7, 2022
+**Today's Progress**:
++ Began working on a calculator app in the browser
++ learn about TDD(Test Driven Development) and using Mocha for JavaScript
++ (not coding) Read about Async JavaScript, HTTP Requests, security, and API.

+**Thoughts:**
+I took a break the day before because of hand pain.
+Posture and rest are important.
+I experienced "use it or lose it" when I tried to make the calculator app.
+I almost forgot how to use JavaScript for DOM!
+Luckily, a couple quick searches and reading notes fixed that issue.
+On top of that, I did some reading on that's not directly related to coding, but related to Front-End.
+Some of the concepts are hard to understand at first, but I will have a better understanding as I learn more about them.